Koninklijke Philips N.V. (PHG) is destined for greater heights as its last quarter sales were 4,445 M

 Technical Analysis of Koninklijke Philips N.V.
 (PHG)

-Koninklijke Philips N.V.
-(NYSE: PHG) saw its 5-day average volume 2.5 million, a positive change from its year-to-date volume of 2.1 million.
-As of the previous 9 days, the stock’s Stochastic %D was 18.35%.
-Additionally, its Average True Range was 0.54.
+The latest stats from [Koninklijke Philips N.V., PHG] show that its last 5-days average volume of 2.75 million was superior to 2.11 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 93.82%.
+Additionally, its Average True Range was 0.53.

-At the time of writing, stock’s 50-day Moving Average is $19.93, while its 200-day Moving Average is $28.16.
-Nevertheless, the first resistance level for the watch stands at $17.21 in the near term.
-At $17.43, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $17.61.
-If the price goes on to break the first support level at $16.81, it is likely to go to the next support level at $16.63.
-Assuming the price breaks the second support level, the third support level stands at $16.41.
+At the time of writing, stock’s 50-day Moving Average is $19.63, while its 200-day Moving Average is $27.72.
+Now, the first resistance to watch is $18.53.
+This is followed by the second major resistance level at $18.65.
+The third major resistance level sits at $18.74.
+If the price goes on to break the first support level at $18.32, it is likely to go to the next support level at $18.23.
+Assuming the price breaks the second support level, the third support level stands at $18.11.

 Koninklijke Philips N.V.
 (NYSE: PHG) Key Stats